Sunday best: Hamilton shocks Verstappen to win Brazilian GP

 Verstappen, the winner of the race's previous edition in 2019, finished second and saw his lead in the driver's championship shrink to 14 points, with three races left.
 The winner of a race gets 25 points.

-“Let's keep pushing,” Hamilton said on team radio.
-He took a Brazil flag to celebrate his win, just as his idol Ayrton Senna did.
+“Let's keep pushing,” Hamilton said on team radio after his sixth victory of the season.
+He took a Brazil flag to celebrate his win in the car and on the podium, just as his idol Ayrton Senna did.

-Hamilton's teammate, Valtteri Bottas, finished third and Red Bull's Sergio Perez was fourth with the Mexican clocking the fastest lap of the race.
+Hamilton's teammate, Valtteri Bottas finished third and Red Bull's Sergio Perez was fourth with the Mexican clocking the fastest lap of the race.
+The Ferraris of Charles Leclerc and Carlos Sainz were fifth and sixth, respectively.

 Verstappen led most of the race after the first turn, when he overtook polesitter Bottas.
 But Hamilton, who rose from 10th to third position in just six laps, went ahead of Verstappen on lap 59, putting a raucous crowd on their feet at Interlagos.